 5 cups of chopped broccoli heads, plus more for garnish

-pinch or two of cayenne pepper
+pinch or two of cayenne pepper or red pepper flakes

 ¼ teaspoon of freshly ground black pepper